microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Add Development Container Configuration Files command](15-add-config.png)

-Container configuration files are what’s needed to create and customize a development container.
+Container configuration files are what's needed to create and customize a development container.
 The list of [container definitions](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/python-3) that appears is filtered based on the contents of your application, which in our case is a Python file.
-Let’s select **Python 3**:
+Let's select **Python 3**:

 ![Select Python 3 config file in Command Palette](16-python-config.png)

-The Remote - Containers extension automatically adds a .devcontainer folder and two configuration files within it: `devcontainer.json` and a Dockerfile.
-Let’s take a closer look at both files.
+The Remote - Containers extension automatically adds a `.devcontainer` folder and two configuration files within it: `devcontainer.json` and a Dockerfile.
+Let's take a closer look at both files.

 #### devcontainer.json